Application Process and Deadlines

-To initiate the application process, all applicants must apply online via the centralized application service administered by AACOM at http://aacomas.aacom.org/.
+To initiate the application process, all applicants must apply online via the centralized application service administered by AACOM at https://aacomas.aacom.org/.
 The AACOMAS application is typically available in early June.
-As part of this process, students must submit official MCAT scores (for tests taken no earlier than 2009) and official transcripts directly to AACOMAS.
+As part of this process, students must submit official MCAT scores (for tests taken no more than 3 years prior to the matriculation date) and official transcripts to AACOMAS only.
 The Office of Admissions will not accept MCAT scores or transcripts submitted directly to Midwestern University.
 The deadline for submission of the AACOMAS application is January 1.

 - The full legal name and AACOMAS ID number of applicants must be on the front page of the recommendation.
-Please provide this information to the evaluators.
+The applicant provide this information to the evaluators.

-- Letters must be sent directly from evaluators and must be printed on letterhead stationery, which includes the complete contact information for evaluators.
+- Letters must be sent directly to the admissions office from evaluators and must be printed on letterhead stationery, which includes the complete contact information for evaluators.

 - The academic degrees of evaluators must be listed (e.g., Ph.D., D.O., M.D.).

-- Students who have previously applied to CCOM must submit new letters of recommendation.
+- Applicants who have previously applied to CCOM must submit new letters of recommendation.